GAMSAT Preparation Plan

 6. Review - in this step we review our performance from our practice questions and use this information to identify further areas of study, weak areas, etc.

-Now let's move on to some of the basic materials you'll need to purchase at the outset.
+Now let's move on to some of the basic materials you'll need to purchase at the outset as an essential part of your Gamsat preparation.
 Unfortunately as you'll quickly discover sitting GAMSAT is not cheap, and I'm not just talking about money here but also your time investment which will be considerable.

 Apart from the fee to sit the test (which is not small) you will also need to invest in practice papers, textbooks and probably also specialist GAMSAT books or courses.
 I'll set out here a bare minimum list to start with.